Between AD 30 and AD 175, many Christian and non-Christian sources/writers testify to Jesus's existence.

-Among the four gospels are many stories of Jesus's sayings and deeds, culminating in his death by Roman crucifixion.
+Among the four Gospels are many stories of Jesus's sayings and deeds, culminating in his death by Roman crucifixion.
 As it happens, we can know that the Gospel stories are largely or entirely rooted in witness testimony.

-This page analyzes 7 arguments:
+This page analyzes 7 arguments in depth:

 The Gospels being rooted in witness testimony counts in favor of Jesus's historicity because these stories are precisely about a historical Jesus and his dealings.
 That these reports would exist is not at all surprising if Jesus did exist, but they are quite difficult or frankly impossible to explain if there were no historical Jesus.

 The stories we find in the Gospels are often very “dissimilar” to church in AD 31-90.
 Their behavior and language which was quite discontinuous with post-Jesus attitudes.
-(This include post-Easter beliefs, expectations, styles, background, understanding, and preferred vocabulary).
+(This includes post-Easter beliefs, expectations, styles, background, understanding, and preferred vocabulary).

 See this page to explore 3 arguments:

 Of course, this is significant insofar as these stories essentially presuppose an historical Jesus, and insofar as Christians are supposed to be the group of persons who invented him.
 The idea is that if this Jesus in the Gospels is radically different than they are (and in curiously consistent ways across sources!), then the hypothesis that they invented him becomes unmanageable.